 I was just turned 8.
 My brother and I had awoken together, or at least had left our loft, at the same time.

-Together, we saw the barracaded door, a chair wedged tight against the neck of the doorknob and much of the living room's other furniture piled before it.
-On the door itself, and barely legible for all the stools and tables and pillows and sofas in the way, was a terse but emminently clear note.
+Together, we saw the barricaded door, a chair wedged tight against the neck of the doorknob and much of the living room's other furniture piled before it.
+On the door itself, and barely legible for all the stools and tables and pillows and sofas in the way, was a terse but eminently clear note.

 WAKE US UP FIRST!!!!!

 My brother and I crept up the ladder to our parents' loft and, gently, shook them from sleep.

 I don't remember much besides my father, pushing aside the barricade, with love in his eyes and a .22 rifle in his hand.